Railtour

 A railtour is a special train which is run in order to allow people to experience rail travel which is not normally available using timetabled passenger services.
 The 'unusual' aspect may be the route of the train, the destination, the occasion, specific sections of railway track (for example, freight-only lines), the locomotive hauling the train, the rolling stock (passenger carriages), or any combination of these.

 Organisers may own or hire locomotives or rolling stock, or tours may be organised by railway management or other bodies outside the railway fraternity.
-Perhaps the most famous railtour in England was the Fifteen Guinea Special, the last steam hauled main line train run by British Rail.
+Perhaps the most famous railtour in England was the Fifteen Guinea Special, the last steam-hauled main line train run by British Rail.
 Railtours are often identifiable through the use of a train headboard, often identifying the name of the specific tour or the tour operator.
-On TOPS, railtours are always given a 1Zxx headcode.
+On TOPS, railtours are usually given a 1Zxx headcode.
+Exceptions to this rule include regularly scheduled railtours such as the Belmond British Pullman operated Venice-Simplon Orient Express trains.

-Types of Railtour
+Types of Railtour in the UK

 Destination tours

 A 'destination' railtour is often associated with a special event of railway significance.
 Open days or special events at heritage railway locations such as Barrow Hill Engine Shed and the West Somerset Railway have been destinations for railtours originating from large cities.
 Similarly, organisations such as the Crusader Union may hire a train to take a large number of people to a specific event.